lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 However if we try to get to the target function in the most straight forward manner the program exits.
 That is because of the check functions we mentioned earlier.

-Let’s take a look to one of these check functions:
+Let’s take a look at one of these check functions:

 ```c
 __int64 __fastcall check_D(__int64 callee_f, __int64 caller_f, int length, int row_len)